sFaith3/password-manager/README.md

-# PasswordManager
+# Password Manager
-A simple password manager with encryption and an interface made with Python for Windows and Mac.
+A simple password manager with encryption made with Python for Windows and Mac.